TrueFit/GildedRose/README.md

 My first pass at the logic was to simply hard-code it all (can be seen in commit history).
 I wrote all the unit tests against that.
 I then swapped out parts of the logic for Groovy expressions, ensuring that the tests still passed.
 There are pros and cons to the solution (Groovy) that I chose, but ultimately I felt it was the better of the two.
 Here are the pros and cons that I see:

 Pros:
   * Logic is attached to item definition and item category records.
-Items and categories can be renamed or deleted and the logic still sticks.
+Items and categories can be added, renamed or deleted and the logic follows.
-  * New items and categories can be added and given new logic.
   * Being isolated as it is, logic for one item cannot accidentally affect the calculation for other items.
+  * Logic could be made available for editing by an end user (may or may not be a good idea).

 Cons:
   * May be a bit more confusing for a new developer to understand.
-  * While logic can be created or altered by an end user, they may not be able to do it, or do it correctly.
   * Unit tests of the logic need to be kept in sync with changes to the logic.
 Ideally a developer would update the unit tests whenever logic changes are made.

 To track the current date of the inventory, I have added the SYSTEM_DATES table.
 It has a single record which holds the date for which item values were last calculated.

 Loading of data into the schema is done at application startup by the com.gildedrose.DataInitializer class.
 It reads the inventory.txt file, builds the JPA entities and persists them to the database.
 It is also responsible for populating the values of the IGNORE_SELL_IN and QUALITY_CHANGE_EXPRESSION columns on the entities.

-Regarding class types used in the Java layer, I kept it reasonable slim.
+Regarding class types used in the Java layer, I kept it reasonably slim.
 Flow of control for a request is as follows:

 	RestController ---> ServiceImpl ---> JPA EntityManager ---> (database)